The prospect of a trillion-dollar health care overhaul has Congress looking under couch cushions to find enough new revenue to pay the bill.

-One suggestion is raising billions of dollars through “lifestyle taxes” on food, alcohol, and soft drinks.
-Not only would taxing drinks generate a new revenue stream, but supporters claim that it would also drive down medical costs by reducing rates of obesity.
+Despite opposition from two-thirds of Americans, President Obama has latched onto exploring one proposal to raise billions of dollars through “lifestyle taxes” on soft drinks.
+Not only would a tax on soda (or food, or alcohol) generate a new revenue stream, but supporters claim that it would also drive down medical costs by reducing rates of obesity.

-That sounds good in theory, but falls flat in practice.
-Evidence demonstrates that arbitrary taxes will not reduce healthcare costs.
-Rather, lifestyle taxes represent another “get rich quick” scheme by Congress, whose members don’t approve of many of its constituents’ lifestyles.
+That sounds good in theory but falls flat in practice.
+Evidence demonstrates that arbitrary taxes will not reduce health care costs.
+Rather, life-style taxes represent just another ill-considered “get rich quick” scheme by the federal government – and an intrusive one at that.

-The sudden rise of beverage tax evangelism is rooted in “for your own good” intervention that involves locking up other people’s liquor cabinets, or confiscating salt shakers, and installing an IRS bean counter into every vending machine.
+“For your own good” interventions are taking lots of forms these days: locking up other people’s liquor cabinets, confiscating salt shakers, installing an IRS bean counter into every vending machine.

 There’s not a single compelling study that suggests taxing sodas at the level being discussed affects levels of obesity.
-An analysis this year concluded that, to actually make a dent in the obesity rate, Congress would need a 1,200 percent tax on soda.
-That means a 75 cent can of soda would be taxed $9.
-(Better hope the vending machine takes bills.)
+An analysis this year concluded that, to actually make a dent in the obesity rate, Congress would need a 1,200% tax on soda.
+That means that to truly move the needle, a 75-cent can of soda would have to be taxed $9.
+(Better hope the vending machine takes $10 bills.)

-Cass Sunstein, recently nominated to lead the Office of Information and Regulatory Affairs, demonstrates another example of the government butting into Americans’ personal choices.
-Sunstein co-wrote the book Nudge, which argues that government regulations should intervene and “nudge” us towards making government-approved lifestyle choices-namely, what Sunstein and his ilk decide is best for us.
+The philosophy behind life-style taxes is quite popular in this administration.
+Cass Sunstein, recently nominated to lead the Office of Information and Regulatory Affairs, co-wrote the book “Nudge,” which argues that government regulations should intervene and gently push us toward making government-approved lifestyle choices – in other words, what Sunstein and his bullies decide is best for us.

 J. Justin Wilson is the Senior Research Analyst at the Center for Consumer Freedom, a nonprofit coalition supported by restaurants, food companies and consumers to promote personal responsibility and protect consumer choices.